bencodess/meowcaller-js/README.md

 - **EventEmitter** patterns instead of Go callbacks
 - **No unsafe** — no reflection-based monkey-patching
 - **No CGO** — pure JavaScript throughout
+- Call registry for listing and cleaning up active sessions
+- Source/sink adapters for piping audio in and out
+- Regression tests, GitHub Actions CI, auto-publish on `v*` tags

 ## License